wagiminator/CH32V003-GameConsole/README.md

 If you want to just upload the pre-compiled binary, run the following command instead:
 ```
-python3 tools/rvprog.py -f bin/<firmware>.bin
+rvprog -f bin/<firmware>.bin
 ```

 ### Other Operating Systems
 Follow the instructions on [CNLohr's ch32v003fun page](https://github.com/cnlohr/ch32v003fun/wiki/Installation) to set up the toolchain on your respective operating system (for Windows, use WSL).
-Also, install [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [pyusb](https://github.com/pyusb/pyusb).
+Also, install [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [rvprog](https://pypi.org/project/rvprog/).
 Compile and upload with "make flash".
 Note that I only have Debian-based Linux and have not tested it on other operating systems.

 ## Compiling and Uploading Firmware using PlatformIO
 - Install [PlatformIO](https://platformio.org) and [platform-ch32v](https://github.com/Community-PIO-CH32V/platform-ch32v).
 Follow [these instructions](https://pio-ch32v.readthedocs.io/en/latest/installation.html) to do so.
 Linux/Mac users may also need to install [pyenv](https://realpython.com/intro-to-pyenv).